 Acaudio: Hi Arryn, thank you for being with us today.
-Can you tell us a bit on how you started your journey into the field of behavioural and social sciences?
+Can you tell us a bit on how you started your journey into the field of behavioral and social sciences?

 Arryn: Yeah, sure.
 So, actually, you know, before I went into college I thought that I wanted to have a professional career in music.
 I was very involved in my high school show choir but when I was thinking about what I wanted to go to college for, you know, I didn’t think that a career in music would be the most lucrative of careers.
 So, I was thinking about what was it that I like about music and it really was this connection with other people and the way in which music could produce emotion in people and have that kind of experience.
 And so, that’s how I got interested in psychology and I knew when I went to undergrad for psychology that I wanted to go to grad school right away.
 And originally I thought that I was going to be pursuing a career to become a psychologist and do practice, clinical practice full-time.
 But while I was in graduate school, I really realised that, “hey, I’m actually pretty good at this statistics thing and there’s a lot of unsolved issues in clinical practice that research can really help improve the clinical landscape.”
 So, that’s how I got interested in this work.